JSheare/TGF_and_glow_search_program/README.md

-- **'allscints' Mode** - This mode tells the program to run the short event search algorithm on all the scintillators individually (by default the program combines all scintillator data into a single stream).
+- **'allscints' Mode** - This mode tells the program to run the short event search algorithm on all the scintillators individually (by default the program combines all scintillator data into a single set).

 - **'aircraft' Mode** - If the detector you're searching was deployed to an aircraft or some other high-altitude